 Yes.
 The class fee must be paid in full in order to guarantee that you have a seat in the class.
-All fees must be paid in full by January 9th, 2018.
-The class fee for the upcoming session is $105.
+All fees must be paid in full by January 18, 2018.
+The class fee for the upcoming session is $120.
 The check should be made payable to the “RVUA” and mailed to he cadet instructor, as soon as possible.
 NOTE: You are not considered registered in the class until the entire class fee is received.
-In the past cadet classes have filled up all available seats by mid-December.
-Registration was closed and some folks had to be turned away.
 To guarantee that you have a seat in the class, mail your cadet fee as soon as possible.
-POST-DATED CHECKS WILL NOT BE ACCEPTED.

 Yes.
 Cadets are provided with six NFHS books.
 These books include the baseball and softball rulebooks, casebooks, and umpire manuals.
 We also provide the NJSIAA Official’s Manual, the NASO Pre-season rules update bulletins for baseball and softball and other items of use to umpires.
 Additionally, cadets will receive over 150 pages of handouts and other class materials.
 We recommend that you get a 3-ring binder to keep all of it organized for future use!